 Once the lawsuit is filed, you have to notify the car dealership that you have sued them.
 This is called "serving."
 Serving Costs can range from $0-$75.

 More on who to serve on behalf of the car dealership below.
-If you win, you can request that the car dealership pay for your court fees and serving costs.

-By suing in small claims you are agreeing to waive any amount over the maximum amount you can sue for, even if you are owed more.
+By suing in small claims you agree to waive any amount over the maximum amount you can sue for, even if you are owed more.
 For example, if the car dealership owes you $12,000, and you decide to sue in small claims, you are waiving suing for an additional $2,000.
 Meaning that you will win a maximum of $10,000.